Homemade Sloppy Joes

 Sloppy Joe Toppings

-I asked my husband what he topped a sloppy joe with when he was a kid, and he said, fairly mulishly, “Nothing.”
-My kids agree.
-I did spend a good amount of time thinking about this and discussing it with others, and there are a lot of intriguing options.
+Many people feel a Sloppy Joe needs no toppings.
+I spent a good amount of time discussing it with others, and there are a lot of intriguing options.
 One bacchanalian individual suggested kielbasa, which I cannot in good conscience recommend.
+But I can recommend:

 - Onions: raw, sautéed, pickled, or fried